chef/automate/components/automate-chef-io/content/docs/elasticsearch.md

 Success: Configuration patched
 ```

-At this point you should be finished.
+At this point, you should be finished.
 Verify that Elasticsearch is in a good state.
 ```
 curl localhost:10141/_cluster/health?pretty
 ```